mantidproject/documents/Design/SANS/NewISISDesign/Design_Document.md

 ![](./Images/SANSSingleReductionCore.png)

-### Selection of instrument specific implementations
+### Selection of instrument-specific implementations

 The current SANS implementations are instrument-specific and static.
 It is important to recognize that some parts of the reduction might well have to